 Alpine Ascents Everest Summit Day Recap

 *Comments from our lead guide in blue

-Our team of 6 climbers, 4 guides, & 10 climbing Sherpa (7 climbing & 3 support) had arrived at the South Col (Camp 4) on the afternoon of May 22.
-Our plan was to spend the night sleeping on supplemental oxygen and rest for most of the next day on supplemental oxygen until 8 PM, at which time we would get up and prepare to leave for the summit.
+Our team of six climbers, four guides, and 10 climbing Sherpa (seven climbing and three support) had arrived at the South Col (Camp IV) on the afternoon of May 22.
+Our plan was to spend the night sleeping on supplemental oxygen and then rest for most of the next day on supplemental oxygen until 8 p.m., at which time we would get up and prepare to leave for the summit.

 You can’t imagine how valuable it is to have a climbing Sherpa with you who has climbed to the top 10+ times under the direction of our leadership, in addition to your guide, it is truly a recipe for success.

 All of the climbers who made it to the South Col (and for that matter all who stuck around for our summit rotation) made it to the summit and in good style.